supunsarachitha/Bing-Daily-Wallpaper/README.md

 Android mobile app Seamlessly update your device wallpaper with Bing photos every day.
 Wallpaper source is bing daily images.
-User also can set on device wallpaers.
+User also can set on device wallpapers.

 ## Built With
 mobile technology - xamarin forms </br>